Raghuveer Chaudhari

 Raghuveer Chaudhari is a novelist, poet and critic from Gujarat, India.
 He has also worked as a columnist for numerous newspapers, such as Sandesh, Janmabhumi, Nirikshaka and Divya Bhaskar.
 He was a teacher at the Gujarat University until his retirement in 1998.
 His most significant contributions have been in Gujarati language but he has also written Hindi articles.
 He received the Sahitya Akademi Award in 1977, for his novel trilogy Uparvas.
 He received Jnanpith Award, considered to be India's highest literary award, in 2015.
 In 2019, he was awarded a D.Lit. by Gujarat University.

 Raghuveer Chaudhari started his career writing novels and poetry, and later ventured into other forms of literature.
 He authored more than 80 books and received numerous literary awards.
 He also served many literary organisations.

 Early life

 Raghuveer Chaudhari was born on 5 December 1938, in Bapupura village near Gandhinagar, Gujarat, to Dalsinh and Jeeviben, a religious farming couple.
-He was from Aanjana Chaudhari family.
+He is from Anjana Chaudhari family.
 He completed primary and secondary education in Mansa, Gujarat.
 He received a B.A. in 1960 and M.A. in Hindi language and literature in 1962 from Gujarat University.
 In 1979, Chaudhari also received a PhD for his Comparative Study of Hindi and Gujarati Verbal Roots at the same university.

 He participated in the Navnirman Movement and opposed the Emergency in the 1970s.